BTU Calculator for Garage | Ac btu calculator for garage

 1. Measure The Size of Your Garage:

-To get the garage's square footage, one needs to take the dimension of the garage.
-A 30x30 garage has around 900 square ft.
+To get the garage's square footage, one needs to take the dimension of the garage. length, width and height

-So, multiply 30 times 30: 30 ft * 30 ft = 900 square ft.
+So, multiply Length x width x Height = square ft.
 Heating in colder regions demands higher BTU, and cooling in warmer regions would prompt a higher BTU as well.

 2. Get BTU/h Per Square Foot:

-• In heating the garage: requirements are usually 30-40 BTU per square foot, depending on the insulation properties and the climate conditions.
+In heating the garage your requirements are usually 30-40 BTU per square foot, depending on the insulation properties and the climate conditions.

 3. Compensate for Insulation and Climate Factors: